cnotv/news/README.md

 ## Todo

-[ ] Add PWA files from the vue.config
 [ ] Posts options per subredddit
 [ ] Slide to next menu with transition
 [ ] Add pull to refresh transitions